 About the course

-Brand new for 2020, the Multimedia Journalism course will provide you with real life projects which will allow you to explore your creativity through a mixed blend of both written and multimedia platforms.
+Are you a fearless character?
+Full of curiosity?
+Passionate about finding out the details behind a story?
+A diverse communicator?
+If you answered 'Yes' then this is the course for you.
+Brand new for 2020, the Multimedia Journalism course will provide you with real life projects which will allow you to explore your creative storytelling skills through a mixed blend of both written and multimedia platforms.

-Working alongside our other creative courses, such as Film and Media Production, Broadcasting and Digital Media Production and Popular Music, you will develop your reporting, research, interviewing and writing skills and apply this to a range of projects such as investigative journalism, documentaries, feature article writing, breaking news reporting, outside broadcasting, VLOGS/BLOGS, multimedia storytelling, reviewing and social media promotion.
+You will develop your reporting, research, interviewing, communication and writing skills and apply this to a range of projects such as investigative journalism, documentaries, feature article writing, breaking news reporting, outside broadcasting, VLOGS/BLOGS, multimedia storytelling, reviewing and social media promotion.

 The course is supported by a fundamental understanding of production techniques, such as camera and lighting operation, image capture, audio and film editing.